-Sam Champagne is a Canadian tenor and artistic administrator with a voice described as having "...impeccable intonation, correct diction, expression and musicality", Ludwig Van Montreal.
+Sam Champagne is a Canadian singer, actor, and concert producer with a voice described as having "...impeccable intonation, correct diction, expression and musicality", Ludwig Van Montreal.
 Mr. Champagne currently performs as one of three members of the group LYRICO and has held the position of Executive Director of the Orchestre philharmonique et choeur des mélomanes (OPCM) since 2019.
 His two parallel careers focus on his objective of making classical music accessible to mainstream audiences.

 Formed in 2020, LYRICO is a trio that brings classically trained vocals to melodies from opera to pop.
 Following their successful debut performance at the Théâtre Maisonneuve of Place des arts in 2021, the ensemble toured Quebec with their new show titled "The Best of Broadway" with stops in Quebec City, Gatineau, Sorel-Tracy and Montreal, which culminated with a debut at the Maison symphonique with a performance titled “An Enchanted Evening”.
 In December 2022, the ensemble went on tour to promote their new album entitled "Noël à l'opéra", including a show at Salle Wilfrid-Pelletier of Place des arts in Montreal and Salle Louis-Fréchette of the Grand Théâtre de Québec.